Let's Encrypt provide free SSL certificates for HTTPS. It's possible to get a Let's Encrypt certificate working on PythonAnywhere. Here's how:

 mkdir -p ~/letsencrypt/wellknown

-files from your wellknown
+files from the wellknown

-directory.
+directory you just created.
 Head over to web app tab and set up a new

 mapping (replacing "YOURUSERNAME" with your actual username):